 We wait for babies to be born, boring sermons to end, houses to sell, and kids to grow up.
-We usually prefer fast-food, instant communication (facebook), immediate profits, and magical answers to difficult questions.
+We usually prefer fast-food, instant communication through social media, immediate profits, and magical answers to difficult questions.

-Waiting on God, however, gives us new perspective.
+When we wait on God, however, He gives us new perspective.
 How intensely are we to wait?
 Psalms 130:5-6 says, “more than they that watch for the morning.”
-We are to wait like night guards who never slack their attention, but who are eager for dawn to emerge, when the long, tiring, stretch of darkness has evaporated.
+We are to wait on God like night guards who never slack their attention, but who are eager for dawn to emerge, when the long, tiring, stretch of darkness has evaporated.

 Contrary to what some believe, waiting is active, not passive.
 Waiting gives time to renew our energies.
-Waiting on God brings wisdom on how to use that inner strength positively.
+When we wait on God, He gives us wisdom on how to use that inner strength positively.

 I’ve touched on this subject earlier, but we need the reminders often!
 These are by no means exhaustive, but here are four ways to wait on God:

 Because of the stress and overload we experience, Dr Richard Swenson says we all need more “margin.”
 “Margin,” he says, “is the amount allowed beyond that which is needed.”¹

 Waiting on the Lord is a good way to insure the marginal reserves our physical and spiritual bodies will need throughout the day.

 My Personal Prayer for You